Artwork by

 Recovery Goals with Alcohol Withdrawal Treatment

-Alcohol Addiction, like all other addictions, hack into our brain and create a dependency loop that gets reinforced every time we drink.
+Alcohol Addiction, like all other addictions, hacks into our brains and creates a dependency loop that gets reinforced every time we drink.
 The body, over time, begins to crave or expect alcohol to function normally.

 These symptoms, as explained earlier, arrive in waves.
 Initial symptoms range from anxiety and nausea to irritability and confusion.
 Overcoming this will be our first checkpoint and a clear indication that we are on the right track.